Kleines/Interrogator/README.md

 SERVICES

-    All services on all systems NOT using localSystem, NT AUTHORITY\NetworkService or NT AUTHORITY\LocalService a credentials Separate ttab non-responsive systems (offline, WMI issues, etc.) for this function as well
+    All services on all systems NOT using localSystem, NT AUTHORITY\NetworkService or NT AUTHORITY\LocalService a credentials Separate tab non-responsive systems (offline, WMI issues, etc.) for this function as well
     NOTE: This piece has been commented out as it's dog-slow.